anagha-google/lakehouse-solutions-build/spark-serverless-quickstart/README.md

 | Data Engineering Product | Apache Spark on Managed Spark Serverless |
 | Scheduling and Orchestration Product | Apache Airflow on Managed Airflow Serverless |

+You will run 4 Spark jobs and learn to view execution in the Managed Spark console.
+You will then run the same 4 Spark jobs as part of an Airflow DAG on Managed Airflow, and view the execution in the Managed Airflow service console.

 <hr>